Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 ### RRF 3.5 and later

+* Multiple LED strips are supported, up to 5 in a system (mainboard + expansion boards).
 * LED strips can be connected to the dedicated LED connector (Duet 3, 5V signalling) and/or any pin that can be used as a digital output, on mainboards or expansion boards (these pins will need level shifting from 3.3V to 5V, see Connections section below).
-* Multiple LED strips are supported, up to 5 in a system (mainboard + expansion boards).
-* On the Duet 3 Mini 5+, an additional RGB LED output is available on the 12864_EXP1 header, to support the backlight on LCD screens.
-See [Connecting 12864 or other display](/User_manual/Connecting_hardware/Display_12864).

 ### RRF 3.4 and earlier

-* LED strips can only be connected to the dedicated LED connector (except as noted below for the Duet 3 Mini 5+):
+* Only one LED strip is supported, connected to the dedicated LED connector on the main board (except as noted below for the Duet 3 Mini 5+):
   * Duet 3: DOTSTAR/NEOPIXEL pins, 5V signalling
   * Duet 2 WiFi/Ethernet: (RRF 3.3 and later) CONNLCD pin 5, 3.3V signalling (will need level shifting from 3.3V to 5V, see Connections section below).
-* Only one LED strip is supported, connected to the mainboard.
 * On the Duet 3 Mini 5+, an additional RGB LED output is available on the 12864_EXP1 header, to support the backlight on LCD screens.
 See [Connecting 12864 or other display](/User_manual/Connecting_hardware/Display_12864).

 # Connections

-In RRF 3.4 and earlier, LED strips can only be connected to the dedicated LED connector.
-In RRF 3.5 and later, LED strips can be connected to the dedicated LED connector, and/or any pin that can be used as a digital output, on mainboards or expansion boards.
-Up to five LED are supported per system (mainboard + expansion boards).

 # Tabs {.tabset}